 - Educates parents regarding strategies which will help their child meet their goals.

 - Collaborates with the Special Education Team

-Hampstead Hill Academy’s diverse population also includes a variety of languages spoken at home.
-With over 130 English Language Learners, we offer an ESOL program that is based on building English language proficiency in the areas of listening, speaking, reading and writing.
-While the majority of our English Language Learners speak Spanish at home, we also have students speaking Arabic, Mandarin Chinese and Ukrainian.
-Our ESOL teachers offer services to students both in and out of their classrooms, working with teachers and parents to best address their language needs.
+Hampstead Hill Academy’s diverse population includes a variety of languages spoken at home.
+While the majority of our English Language Learners speak Spanish at home, we also have students who speak Arabic, Mandarin Chinese and Russian.
+With over 140 English Language Learners currently enrolled at HHA, we offer an ESOL program that is based on building English language proficiency in the areas of listening, speaking, reading and writing.
+Our ultimate goal is for our students to feel empowered and have the tools they need to be successful in both social and academic settings.
+In order to do so, our ESOL teachers offer services to students both in and out of the classroom, collaborating with teachers and parents to best address the students’ language needs.

 Additional Classroom Support